Raiper34/Construct2-Newgrounds-plugin/README.md

 ---------------------

 There is only 2 actions in this plugin, but if API on newgrounds will be updated, I update it too ;)

+Used this html5 API, thanks for it: http://www.newgrounds.com/projects/games/646548/preview